jonas-grgt/xjx/README.md

     // example for an absolute mapped tag
     @Tag(path = "/WeatherData/Location")
     Location location;

+	// example for a relative-mapped tag based upon the top-level mapping
+	@Tag(path = "CurrentConditions")
+	Conditions conditions;

     // normally all fields without @Tag are ignored, yet this field is
     // taken into account because at least one of its child fields is